cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 goto (9)
 }
   else {
-  failed or err , if the (current time - safety state time ) is bigger than SelfMiningTime, then generate a new state on own  safety root, this will cause safety miner = previous safety miner to trigger voting, go to (9)
+  failed or err , if the (current time - safety state time ) is bigger than MaxBlockTime, then generate a new state on own  safety root, this will cause safety miner = previous safety miner to trigger voting, go to (9)
   };
        else go to step 1.